-Each member strives to pray fifteen mysteries of the Rosary each week (this does not bind under sin), and must have his/her name inscribed in the register of the Confraternity.
+Each member strives to pray the fifteen mysteries of the Rosary each week1 (this does not bind under sin2), and must have his/her name inscribed in the register of the Confraternity.
 There are no meetings, and no dues.
 As we pray, we pray also for the intentions of all the other members of the Rosary Confraternity worldwide, living and deceased.

-Since the Holy Father, Pope Saint John Paul II, has added the five luminous mysteries, we encourage members of the Confraternity to include that extra weekly Rosary.
+Since Pope Saint John Paul II added the five luminous mysteries, we encourage members of the Confraternity to include that extra weekly Rosary.
 However, we have as yet received no official statement regarding this matter.
-Those who recite only the fifteen traditional mysteries will continue to share in the benefits of the Confraternity until some official source declares the contrary.
+Those who recite only the fifteen traditional mysteries will continue to share in the benefits of the Rosary Confraternity until some official source declares the contrary.

 - The special protection of the Mother of God.

 - A share in the prayer of thousands of members the world over, even after death.

 - A share in the prayers, Masses and apostolic works of the entire Order of Preachers.